 Hanlan’s Point Beach

-It’s beach season so get your beach outfit ready - or perhaps not.
-As of 2002, a portion of Hanlan’s Point Beach was officially recognized as clothing optional.
+It’s beach season, so get your beach outfit ready–or not–a portion of Hanlan’s Point Beach was officially recognized as clothing optional.
 So, if you don’t want a tan line, you know which side of the beach to go.

 The furthest west of the Toronto Islands beaches, it’s also one of the top beaches in Ontario to view magnificent sunsets.
 Hanlan’s Point beach was the site of Toronto’s first gay pride event and has been an LGBTQ+ welcoming environment ever since.